Comfort, Performance, and Productivity

 We often need both hands to use our computer while on the phone.
 So, how to do this?

 Lots of people use the loud speaker feature of their phone.
-This presents its own set of problems, such as:
+This presents its own set of problems, Because so many people today use the loud speaker, I'm devoting quite a bit of verbiage discussing why this is suboptimal in an office.

 Lack of privacy.
 Everyone around you can hear the other party.
 That's bad form as the other party expects they are having a one-to-one conversation.
 They can't see into your office and so aren't expecting to be overheard.
 It's a discourtesy to the other party.